Rob Hartley

 What if I miss the deadline?

 You wait until the next assessment cycle.
-Meanwhile, check for exemptions and request factual error corrections — these can often be filed outside the appeal window.
+Meanwhile, check for exemptions and request factual error corrections.
+These can often be filed outside the appeal window.

 Related Resources